Snow grooming: Snow groomer

-Manufacturers include Formatic, Kässbohrer Geländefahrzeug, Prinoth, Ratrak, Logan Machine Company, Tucker Sno-Cat, Snow Trac, Thiokol, the Ohara Corporation (Japan) and Aztec, SAS (France).
+Manufacturers include Kässbohrer Geländefahrzeug (Germany), Prinoth (Italy), Tucker Sno-Cat (US), the Ohara Corporation (Japan), Zaugg (Switzerland), Favero Snow Tech (Italy) and Aztec/CM Dupon (France).

 Snow groomers can handle very steep gradients due to their low centre of gravity and large contact area, but they can also be assisted by winches.
 Using cable lengths of up to 1,200 metres and a tractive force of up to 4.8 tonnes, winches can support the machines on steep slopes.

 Snow groomers warn skiers and snowboarders with visual or acoustic signals.
 Groomers are mostly sent out during the night time after the close of the ski area so as not to interfere with daily and night skiing.

 Due to their mobility and low ground pressure (typically 0.040 to 0.060 kg/cm2 (about 4 to 6 kN/m2) snow groomers are sometimes used elsewhere, e.g. for agricultural purposes, moving bulk goods, working on peat bogs or at biogas sites.

 Snow grooming equipment

-Snow grooming equipment that is usually towed by vehicle like Side-by-Side, UTV, or Snow Mobile and is used for snow grooming narrow paths, laying Nordic and Cross-country ski trails, Fat bike trails.
-These small and practical snow groomers are excellent for making delicate corduroy trails that a large snow groomer cannot access.
+Snow grooming equipment towed by a smaller vehicle like a Side-by-Side UTV or snowmobile can be used for maintaining narrow paths, laying Nordic cross-country ski trails, or fatbike trails.
+These compact snow groomers make corduroy trails where a large snow groomer cannot access.

 Snow farming

 Snow farming is the use of obstacles, equipment and knowledge about management of snow in order to strategically manipulate snow coverage.
 Often this is done for the purpose of skiing or even preventing snow drift in certain areas like roads.
 The most popular obstacle is the snow fence, which is used to create drifts and collect more snow in a given area than would otherwise naturally occur.
 The snow can be moved to other areas and groomed with the use of a snow groomer.
 Sometimes the snow fence is readily movable in order to maximize the collection of blown snow, despite wind direction changes.
-In Mora, Minnesota, the annual Vasaloppet USA cross-country ski race would be unable to happen without the use of snow farming due to lack of natural snow in recent years.
+In Mora, Minnesota, the annual Vasaloppet USA cross-country ski race would be in jeopardy without the use of snow farming to compensate for the lack of natural snow in recent years.